simonegosetto/com.noding.backend/PHP/WebTools/PHPMailer/README.md

 - Probably the world's most popular code for sending email from PHP!
 - Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
-- Integrated SMTP support - send without a local mail server
+- Integrated SMTP support - send without a local mail serverExpress
 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
 - Multipart/alternative emails for mail clients that do not read HTML email
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings